django-cms/django-filer/README-Finder.md

   different file types and folders on one side and the access control list on the other.

 In addition to `AccessControlEntry` the permission system also provides a model named `DefaultAccessControlEntry`.
-This acts as a template for newly  which is used to set default permissions for files and folders created as children of a specific folder.
-This allows to set a permission template for each folder, which is inherited by all files and folders created as children of that folder.
-This is implemented as a separate model with a foreign key onto the `FolderModel`, because it is not possible to use the same model for both purposes, since the default permissions must be inherited by all children of a folder, while the regular permissions only apply to the file or folder they are attached to.
+This acts as a template for newely files or folders created inside, or move to another folder.
+The `DefaultAccessControlEntry` is implemented as a separate model with a foreign key onto the `FolderModel`, because it is not possible to use the `AccessControlEntry` for both purposes, since the default permissions must be inherited by all children of a folder, while the regular permissions only apply to the file or folder they are attached to.

-*
-* A foreign key onto the folder model to set a permission template.
+A foreign key onto the folder model to set a permission template.
 Read below for details.
-* The `execute` flag as seen in Unix file systems and other ACL implementations does not make sense in this context and is not implemented.

 If a folder has `write` but no `read` permission, the user can upload files into that folder, but doesn't see files from other users.
-This is named "Dropbox" functionality.
+This is named the "Dropbox" functionality.

 Each file and folder has a foreign key named `owner`, pointing onto the `User` model.
 The owner of a file or folder can change its permissions if he has the global permission to do so.
 When creating a